openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 The information is stored in a 1024 entry table.

-The Branch History table is a two-bit saturation counter that takes the virtual address of the current fetched instruction by the CACHE.
+The Branch History Table is a two-bit saturating counter that takes the virtual address of the current fetched instruction by the CACHE.
 It states whether the current branch request should be taken or not.
 The two bit counter is updated by the successive execution of the current instructions as shown in the following figure.